 The state of Oklahoma also contracts with three privately owned and run prisons to help with overcrowding and responsibility for the vast number of inmates.
 These facilities are overseen by the State of Oklahoma Department of Corrections.
 The private prisons in Oklahoma include:

 Oklahoma private prisons fall under the direction of the State of Oklahoma Department of Corrections.
 That state agency keeps and maintains all inmate records.
-Therefore, anyone wanting to find an inmate in a private prison should use the following steps below:
+Therefore, anyone wanting to do an Oklahoma offender search in a private prison should use the following steps below:

 The state of Oklahoma also employs five halfway houses to help inmates transition from prison back to society.
 These facilities give inmates a place to live and provide education, job placement assistance, and other social skills while they reintegrate back into normal life.